1

 The math works.

-Public bodies have a strong track record with bounties and prizes to solve complex problems more efficiently than traditional procurement:
+Public bodies have a strong track record with bounties and prizes139 to solve complex problems more efficiently than traditional procurement:

 • XPRIZE: Private-sector space travel (worked)